freeseek/mocha/README.md

-thr="..." # number of threads to use sex="..." # file with sex information (first column sample ID, second column sex: 1=male; 2=female) ped="..." # pedigree file to use if parent child duos are present dir="mocha" mkdir -p $dir
+thr="..." # number of threads to use sex="..." # file with sex information (first column sample ID, second column sex: 1=male; 2=female) ped="..." # pedigree file to use if parent child duos are present dir="..." # directory where output files will be generated mkdir -p $dir
 ```

 If you already have a VCF file with BAF and LRR information, create a minimal binary VCF
 ```
-$HOME/bin/bcftools annotate --no-version -Ob -o $dir/$pfx.unphased.bcf -x FILTER,INFO,^FMT/GT,^FMT/BAF,^FMT/LRR $vcf && \
+$HOME/bin/bcftools annotate --no-version -Ob -o $dir/$pfx.unphased.bcf -x FILTER,INFO,^FMT/GT,^FMT/BAF,^FMT/LRR,^FMR/AD $vcf && \
   $HOME/bin/bcftools index -f $dir/$pfx.unphased.bcf
 ```
 Otherwise, if you have Illumina genotype array data, use the <a href="https://github.com/freeseek/gtc2vcf">gtc2vcf</a> plugin to convert the data to VCF

-If you prefer to bring your BAF and LRR data to VCF format using your own scripts, it should have the following format:
+If you want to bring your BAF and LRR data to VCF format using your own scripts, it should have the following format:
 ```
 ##fileformat=VCFv4.2
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">